FriskyDev/jmp/README.md

 By default, the folder name is used to identify the jmp location.
 Optionally you may provide your own name.

-this version of the commands adds the current path as "myName" to your jmp list.
+This version of the commands adds the current path as "myName" to your jmp list.

 ```bash
 jmp -a myName
 jmp --add myName